 After using the punching bag or just sitting for a period of time they were given a second test where, if they won they could blast another person with an air horn.
 The people were given the options of both how strong a blast they could use and the length of time they could blast the horn.
 The results were generally that people, "Who did hit the punching bag were significantly more aggressive than those who did not hit the punching bag."
 That aggression meant that people who used a punching bag to 'blow off steam' ended up blowing the air horns at a much higher volume and for a longer duration.

-This by far not the only study done on this topic as good episode of Bullshit! showed as they re-created a number of studies that were done.
-People who used punching bags are also more likely to give people more hot sauce as a punishment and also fill in blanks with much more violent words.
+This is not the only study done on this topic as a good episode of Bullshit! showed where they re-created a number of previous studies.
+People who used punching bags are also more likely to give people more hot sauce as a punishment and fill in blanks with more violent words.
 For instance the blank RA_E was more likely to be filled in as RAKE for someone who just sat to themselves and RAPE to someone who used a violent outlet for their aggression.

-As a side note I ran across another interesting study that shows violence in video games may not be linked to future acts of aggression at all, as personal competitiveness was a much more accurate predictor of future aggression.
-It didn't matter whether a person played a violent fighting game or a racing game, the people gave out the same amount of hot sauce afterwords, but the people who were more competitive, were the ones who loaded on the Franks.
+As a side note, I ran across another interesting study that shows violence in video games may not be linked to future acts of aggression at all, as personal competitiveness was a much more accurate predictor of future aggression.
+It didn't matter whether a person played a violent fighting game or a racing game, the people gave out the same amount of hot sauce afterwards, but the people who were more competitive were the ones who loaded on the Franks.
 Who knew you could learn so much from hot sauce?

 I'll end with a quote because so many Stephen J. Gould essays end that way,